-COPYRIGHT AND STREAMING GUIDELINES
+COPYRIGHT AND STREAMING POLICY

 1. Is there a limit to how many videos a person can stream per day or week?